 What could I do as an Applied Behavior Analyst?

 Applied behavior analysts work in any setting in which they can address problematic behaviors that are of social concern.
 Applied behavior analysts have been particularly effective serving individuals on the autism spectrum and individuals diagnosed with intellectual and developmental disabilities.
-In addition, applied behavior analysts have also been effective in the areas of education, business and industry, treatment of substance abuse, sports and athletic performance, and animal training (just to name a few).
+In addition, applied behavior analysts also find meaningful roles in the areas of education, business and industry, treatment of substance abuse, sports and athletic performance, and animal training (just to name a few).

 Where research meets practical application.